pedasmith/BluetoothDeviceController/SmallProjects/TestOscilloscopeCode/_Pan_Zoom_TODO_list.md

 ## Panning

-### Clipping
-You should not be able to pan beyond the waveform.
-Note that a little bit of padding is OK

 ### Keyboard UX
 Must ensure a keyboard UX.
 Should be usable both from a laptop keyboard and from just a keypad.

-## Zooming + Panning display clip
-The waveform should be clipped to the viewport

-### Clipping the waveform
-Zooming in / panning?
-Should not show lines over the edge!

-### Min/Max
-There should be a min and max zoom level.

-### Zoom out works weird
-Zoom way in, and then start to zoom out.
-It's freaking slow!

 ### Keyboard UX
 Must ensure a keyboard UX.
 Should be usable both from a laptop keyboard and from just a keypad.